Chris Gibbs is Barnaby Gibbs, a Victorian

 Toronto

-This show is a delight from beginning to end.
-Set
+This show is a delight from beginning

-in 1896, we meet Barnaby Gibbs (Chris Gibbs), a kind-hearted
+to end.
+Set in 1896, we meet Barnaby Gibbs (Chris Gibbs),

-of this first-person limited narrative is deliciously
+The irony of this first-person limited narrative is

-naïve Barnaby is infectious.
-Gibbs' observations
+the painfully naïve Barnaby is infectious.
+Gibbs'

-on the show-in-progress add further layers of irony,
+observations on the show-in-progress add further layers

-shows I've ever seen at the Fringe.
+and performed shows I've ever seen at the Fringe.

 (5 STARS)